cosmos/sdk-tutorials/academy/3-ibc/2-connections.md

 )
 ```

-The initiation of this handshake from chain B updates its connection state from `TRY` to `OPEN`.
+The initiation of this handshake from chain B updates its connection state from `TRYOPEN` to `OPEN`.
 The counterparty chain _must_ have an `OPEN` connection state in order for the handshake and connection state update to be successful.

 <HighlightBox type="remember">